-Best cheap smartphones: $300 (and much less) can buy mobile satisfaction | ZDNet
+Best cheap phones: $300 (or much less) buys a great iPhone or Galaxy alternative | ZDNet

 Thankfully, Moto offers a very stock Android experience with some Moto enhancements that make the device very responsive and efficient in daily use.
 This phone also supports Verizon, Sprint, AT&T, T-Mobile, and prepaid partners so you can use it without carrier bloatware.

-The Moto X line started off the modern Moto Androids a couple years ago and the Moto X4 may be the best in this list of ten affordable phones.
+The Moto X line started off the modern Moto Androids a couple years ago and the Moto X4 is one of the best in this list of ten affordable phones.
 It offers an excellent glass sandwich design with a solid dual rear camera experience, IP68 dust and water resistance, and hands-free Google Assistant and Amazon Alexa support.

-The Moto X4 also supports Project Fi so if you are looking for a way to have an affordable carrier, you have this option available on the X4.
-You can also use it with other GSM carriers, of course.

 The Moto X4 uses the new USB Type-C port for charging and still retains a standard 3.5mm headphone jack.
 It has a front fingerprint scanner and that button can also be enabled for single button navigation in the settings.
 This is also one of the lower priced phones that has NFC so you can use it for Android Pay.
 You can have a lot of fun with the dual rear cameras too.